geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

   * The projections of Catalog.plot() have been modified slightly to provide equal-area projections:
     * The `"cyl"` projection is now named `"global"`.
 It is now the Mollweide projection.
     * The '"local"` projection now uses the Albers Equal Area projection.
+- obspy.kinemetrics
+  * New submodule for reading the Kinemetrics EVT waveform format
 - obspy.mseed:
   * Support for reading and writing all encodings supported by libmseed.
   * proper error reporting while reading